yeyushengfan258/WinSur-kde/README.md

-## McConceptX KDE Theme
+## WinSur-dark KDE Theme

-McConceptX kde is a light clean theme for KDE Plasma desktop.
+WinSur-dark kde is a light clean theme for KDE Plasma desktop.

 In this repository you'll find: